Ramadan 2018: This Muslim sheikh’s witty tweets on ‘roza’ and ‘iftar’ will crack you up

 — Laya Behbahani (@LayaBehbahani) May 18, 2018

-The Internet definitely appreciates Nasser’s way of spreading love.
+Netizens definitely appreciate Nasser’s way of spreading love.
 Share your thoughts in the comments below.

 For all the latest Trending News, download Indian Express App